 4.3.1 Data and discovery metadata published via WIS shall be represented in the manner prescribed by the relevant Technical Regulations.

-4.3.2 Data and discovery metadata published via WIS shall be accessible via a Uniform Resource Locator (URL, see RFC 3986) using at least one of the protocols specified in the Guidance on technical specifications of WIS 2.0.
+4.3.2 Data and discovery metadata published via WIS shall be accessible via a Uniform Resource Locator (URL, see RFC 3986) using at least one of the protocols specified in the Guide to the WIS Vol. II (WMO-No. 1061).

 4.3.3 URLs provided for accessing core data, as defined in WMO Unified Data Policy (Resolution 1 (Cg-Ext-2021)), and discovery metadata shall be directly resolvable, i.e., data or discovery metadata can be downloaded simply by resolving the given URL without further action, such as populating elements of an API, is required.